GET STARTED | Get Your Fair Cash Offer Today

 Article 32 explicitly prohibits the same company from performing both the mold assessment AND the remediation on the same project.
 This is a conflict-of-interest protection for homeowners.
 If a company offers to “inspect and remediate” as a package deal, that is a red flag and a potential Article 32 violation.

-A NYS-licensed Mold Assessor must: perform a visual inspection, conduct moisture mapping with meters and infrared cameras, define the scope of work, create a remediation protocol specifying methods and containment requirements, and conduct a post-remediation clearance test to confirm the mold has been successfully removed.
+A NYS-licensed Mold Assessor must: perform a visual inspection, conduct moisture mapping with meters and infrared cameras, define the scope of work, create a remediation protocol specifying methods and containment requirements, and conduct a post-remediation clearance test.

 Unlicensed contractors performing mold remediation in New York face fines of up to $10,000 per violation.
 Work performed without a license may need to be redone at the homeowner’s expense.
-When selling your home, undisclosed or improperly remediated mold can expose you to fraud claims.
-Always verify licenses at dol.ny.gov/mold-program โ†’
+Always verify licenses at dol.ny.gov/mold-program →

 The NYS Department of Labor maintains a searchable online database of all licensed mold assessors and remediators in New York State.
-Always verify license status before signing any contract.
 Visit dol.ny.gov/mold-program to verify.
 NYS DOL Mold Program: (518) 485-7642.

 NYS sets the legal threshold at 10 square feet.
 But legal and safe are not always the same thing.
 Here’s an honest guide to what homeowners can handle and what requires professionals.